Vector city skyline silhouette - illustration, Town in orange background, Berlin Germany: By dusica69 - stock.adobe.com

-Germanic Studies has a strong extracurricular German program with a weekly coffee hour in German (as well as Dutch and Norwegian) and German House, Past activities of which include Stammtisch (conversation club), at least six film showings per year focusing on recent movies, and special events like Art Museum tours in German, question-and-answer sessions with alumni or students returning from abroad, seasonal parties, and field trips.
+Germanic Studies has a strong extracurricular German program with a weekly coffee hour in German (as well as Dutch and Norwegian), Past activities of which include Stammtisch (conversation club), at least six film showings per year focusing on recent movies, and special events like Art Museum tours in German, question-and-answer sessions with alumni or students returning from abroad, seasonal parties, and field trips.

 |Department||Germanic Studies Program|